Biodiversity

 In the marine areas near Pohang and Gwangyang Steelworks, POSCO performs water and sediment pollution surveys.
 In addition, when required, third-party agencies carry out specialized biodiversity impact assessments.
 For new project developments, POSCO identifies nearby protected areas and endangered species, utilizing this data to create, implement, and monitor biodiversity management plans for each project

 POSCO refrains from undertaking projects in biodiversity protection areas or wetlands.
-In instances where it must offset or restore nature affected by its operations, POSCO evaluates the application of Best Available Techniques (BAT) and best practices
+In instances where it must offset or restore nature affected by its operations, POSCO evaluates the application of Best Available Techniques (BAT) and best practices.

 1)TNFD (Taskforce on Nature-related Financial Disclosures): A consortium advocating for the quantification and disclosure of the financial impact on companies from risks and opportunities related to natural capital (such as flora and fauna, air, water, and minerals).

 In June 2022, POSCO became a member of the TNFD forum, publicly affirming its commitment to biodiversity management.
 Moving forward, we will set biodiversity management metrics, proactively manage risks, and engage in activities to prevent and enhance biodiversity loss based on the TNFD framework.
-By integrating these efforts into our business operations, we aim to strengthen our ability to address natural capital issues and continuously minimize our impact on biodiversity
+By integrating these efforts into our business operations, we aim to strengthen our ability to address natural capital issues and continuously minimize our impact on biodiversity.

 Biodiversity Assessment and Management